-The service description of the OData is available at Traficom's website.
+The service description of the OData is available at registrar browser-based user interface.

 2.11 Registration as a registrar

 Those intending to start acting as an fi-domain name registrar should examine all obligations laid down by law before registering with Traficom.